julienfouilhe/automate-gate-opening/README.md

 - In order to sniff the signal, you'll need a **433Mhz receiver**.
 I first tried to use the receiver that's in the pack with the emitter, but the [program](https://github.com/milaq/rpi-rf) I used was trying to decipher some specific codes and could not decipher my OOK code.
 I think **maybe** you could try to tweak this library code to just get the raw signal, save it to a file and send that signal back without worrying too much, but I haven't tried it!
 Instead I bought a [RTL-SDR](https://www.amazon.fr/gp/product/B01GDN1T4S).
 A lot of very useful libraries are compatible with those devices.
 If you achieve sniffing the signal and sending it back without using an RTL-SDR but rather only using the cheap component, let me know or make a PR 🙏
 - I have a NUC that I used as a media server, and that now also hosts the Home Assistant server and the Mosquitto server.
 You can install those on the raspberry PI if you prefer. if you do you don't even need the Mosquitto server, you can directly call the Python script to send the code from Home Assistant.
 - A macOS or Linux device
 - For Homekit, you'll need an Apple TV, a HomePod or an iPad.
-Apple automatically sets those device as a Homekit bridge so you can do actions on your home devices even when your phone is not connected to the local network.
+Apple automatically sets those devices as a Homekit bridge so you can do actions on your home devices even when your phone is not connected to the local network.
 I wouldn't recommend the iPad though, unless it's always home and connected to a power source.

 ## Procedure